DarkGhostHunter/Larapass/README.md

 These are some details about this WebAuthn implementation:

-1. Registration (attestation) is remembered by user, domain and IP.
+* Registration (attestation) is exclusive to the domain and IP, and the user if specified.
-2. Login (assertion) is remembered by domain and IP.
+* Login (assertion) is exclusive to the domain and IP.
-3. Cached challenge is always forgotten after resolution, independently of the result.
+* Cached challenge is always forgotten after resolution, independently of the result.
-4. Cached challenge TTL is the same as the WebAuthn timeout (60 seconds default).
+* Cached challenge TTL is the same as the WebAuthn timeout (60 seconds default).
-5. Included controllers include throttling for WebAuthn endpoints.
+* Included controllers include throttling for WebAuthn endpoints.
-6. Users ID (handle) is a random UUID v4.
+* Users ID (handle) is a random UUID v4.
-7. Credentials can be blacklisted (enabled/disabled).
+* Credentials can be blacklisted (enabled/disabled).

 If you discover any security related issues, please email darkghosthunter@gmail.com instead of using the issue tracker.